 It is your role, as a parent/caregiver, to help your child find the answers.
 This Own It! guide will help you support your child in owning what they are learning.

 The language of student ownership is academic and complex.
 It pushes students to use rich vocabulary to express what they are thinking about their learning.
-When children are listening and talking about student ownership they are simultaneously expanding their oral language skills, building vocabulary, practicing metacognition, and explain their academic achievement.
+When children are listening and talking about student ownership, they are simultaneously expanding their oral language skills, building vocabulary, practicing metacognition, and explaining their academic achievements.
 Therefore, it is critical that it becomes part of your child’s everyday routine.